Hand Tallies for elections and policies;

 Brian Olson Better Polls can tally 15 single-winner voting rules: Borda, Bucklin, Combs, Instant Runoff, Schulze (Beat Path), Tideman (Ranked Pairs) and a Normalized Ratings rule similar to Merrill's Standard Score.
 Copyrighted, free for non-commercial use; in Java, some in C, C++ or Perl.

-Rob Lanphier offers an online Condorcet tally in PERL version 5, Free Open source, GNU Revision 1.1 1996.
+Rob Lanphier offers an online Condorcet tally in PERL 5, Free Open source, GNU Revision 1.1 1996. and Electowidget Revision 0.1.0, Free Open source, in PHP.

 Eric Gorr offers online Condorcet tallies for MiniMax, Beatpath and Ranked Pairs.
 Ranked Pairs; Free, Open source in C++.

-Andrew Myers of the Cornell University Computer Science Dept. has built a Condorcet internet voting service.
-The completion rules include Schulze, CIVS Ranked Pairs, Maximize Affirmed Majorities, and CIVS Condorcet Runoff which is the same as Thomas Hill's rule.
+Michael Clarkson, Stephen Chong and Andrew Myers, of the Cornell University Computer Science Dept. have built a Condorcet internet voting service.
+The completion rules include Schulze, CIVS Ranked Pairs, Maximize Affirmed Majorities, and CIVS Condorcet Runoff which is the same as David Hill's rule.
 The programming language is not specified.
 NOT open source.

 Wiley offers a "Voting Methods Calculator" to accompany Mathematics Beyond the Numbers by Gilbert and Hatcher.
 It tallies simple plurality, plurality with runoff, Borda count and Condorcet. in Java NOT open source.